Release date: June 2010

 My favorite film version remains Im Kwon-taek’s 2000 Chun-Hyang.

-Elder Ma (Oh Dal-su), to be taught the esoteric knowledge Ma has
+Ma (Oh Dal-su), to be taught the esoteric knowledge Ma has

 about the ways to read a woman’s heart … and get into her bed.